Kayaking Body Transformation

 Your mind relaxes when you're out on the water and release feel-good hormones when you kayak.
 You will be relaxed and in a good mood.

 It is beneficial for your heart to engage in physical activity that raises your heart rate.
 Lifestyle diseases are less likely to occur.

 Vitamin D cannot be obtained from food.
-Unless you spend a lot of time kayaking out in the sun, you won't have to worry about that.
+Unless you spend a lot of time kayaking in the sun, you won't have to worry about that.

-Kayaking is a great way to exercise, and kayaking builds muscles while.
+Kayaking is a great way to exercise, and Kayaking builds muscles while.
 You can do it with friends and family.
 You will never get bored while kayaking.
 Recreational fishing, racing, and whitewater kayaking are some of the variations.
 It's easy to spice it up when you get bored.